0xPxt/0xPxt.github.io/_posts/2023-07-01-Buffer-Overflow-Basics.md

 Do you see that there is an arrow pointing to the top of the stack?
 Well, the computer will take care of this for us and will store that position in a register called “Stack Pointer”.

 This register is named `sp`, but you will find that it is often prefixed with a letter.
-That letter indicates the amount of bytes that we want to access, but again, don’t worry too much about these details and just remember that `letter + sp → Stack Pointer`.
+That letter indicates the amount of bytes that we want to access, but again, don’t worry too much about these details and just remember that `<some letter> + sp → Stack Pointer`.

-# Buffer Overflow
+## Buffer Overflow

 I can’t describe the concept better than Wikipedia, so here you have their definition :